 Entrepreneurship and Innovation Academy Instructor

 Professor Seung Bach not only teaches entrepreneurship at Sacramento State, he turns theory into action and success.
-As director of the university’s Center for Entrepreneurship, his expertise has helped launch local startups including Silk Road Soda, Safer Lock, Activity Jungle and Sacramento Eco Fitness.
-Students in the new Entrepreneurship and Innovation Academy will visit business startups and learn how to turn an idea into action, whether it’s for a new product, a better service or a social cause.
+As director of the University’s Center for Entrepreneurship, his expertise has helped launch local startups including Silk Road Soda, Safer Lock, Activity Jungle and Sacramento Eco Fitness.
+Comstock’s Magazine featured our high school academy in its October 2018 issue on young entrepreneurs on the move.

-Bach joined the faculty of the College of Business in 2002 and has taught courses in entrepreneurship, innovation, creativity and strategic management.
-He received his master of business administration at George Washington University and his doctorate in business administration, with a concentration in strategic management and entrepreneurship, at the University of Tennessee.
-He contributes to the Sacramento Business Journal, the Sacramento Business Review, which analyzes the regional economy, and a number of scholarly journals.
+Bach joined the faculty at the College of Business in 2002 and has taught courses in entrepreneurship, innovation, creativity and strategic management.
+He received his master of business administration at George Washington University and his doctorate in business administration, with a concentration in strategic management and entrepreneurship at the University of Tennessee.
+His analysis of the regional economy can be found in the Sacramento Business Review, Sacramento Business Journal as well as academic journals.